 Albert discovered how to avoid the paperwork pileup

-Marketing consultant Albert Virtanen immerses himself in other people’s small business stories.
-He’s all about finding new, meaningful ways to connect with audiences.
-Sometimes, the heavy workload tests his time management, but he’s figured out how to keep paperwork in check.
+Marketing consultant Albert Virtanen is all about finding new, meaningful ways to connect with audiences.
+Sometimes the workload gets heavy, but he’s figured out how to keep the paperwork in check.

 Albert Virtanen describes himself as entrepreneurial, easily excited and ‘a little rebellious’.
 It’s no wonder he took his first steps into self-employment while still in school.
 Back then, Albert gained valuable experience in the world of solo work, developing new skills and helpful habits – most often through trial and error.